-There’s historically no records or proof as to the origins of the Chihuahua Pug mix.
+There are historically no records or proof as to the origins of the Chihuahua Pug mix.
 However, it was probably intentionally bred in the U.S sometime in the last 20 years.
-Luckily, while this hybrid’s history is a bit muddled, that of its parents are not.
+Luckily, while this hybrid’s history is a bit muddled, that of its parents is not.

 As a matter of fact, both the Chihuahua and the Pug have long and esteemed histories.
 The former’s origins reportedly predated recorded history while the latter has been around for 2,000 years and were the favored companions of Chinese royalty.